khakhalin/notes/00_queue_to_do.md

     * https://www.docker.com/blog/containerized-python-development-part-1/
 * rds
 * Flask (allegedly flask + docker = 80% of what one needs for a typical deployment)
+* how to troubleshoot Flask locally
+* Roles in Snowflake - how do they work
 * AWS Elastic Kubernetes Service
 * postgresql
 * stream kinesis